dot-event/dot-event/README.md

 ## Event id & props

-Dot-event optionally uses an event id and prop string(s) to add unique identifying context to an emit.
+Dot-event optionally uses an event id and prop string(s) to add identifying context to an emit.
 This "feature you didn't know you couldn't live without" pays off with logging, store updates, and more.

 ## Dynamic composition